If your landlord doesn't do repairs or does them badly, you can take them to court and claim compensation.

 How to start your court claim

-- Send 2 copies of your claim form to the court where you want to start court action.
+- Send 2 copies of the N1 form to the court where you want to start court action

-Ask your local county court for a form or find one online from HM Courts and Tribunals Service.
+Ask your local county court for a form or download the form from HM Courts and Tribunals Service along with advice on how to fill it in.

 When the small claims court is used